testcontainers/testcontainers-go/docs/modules/couchbase.md

 #### Services

+By default, the container will start with the following services: `kv`, `n1ql`, `fts` and `index`.

+!!!warning
-When running the Enterprise Edition of Couchbase Server, you can enable or disable services.
-Only for that case, the module provides two functions to enable or disable services:
+	When running the Enterprise Edition of Couchbase Server, the module provides two functions to enable or disable services:
 	`WithAnalyticsService` and `WithEventingService`.
 Else, it will throw an error and the container won't be created.

 <!--codeinclude-->
 [Docker images](../../modules/couchbase/couchbase_test.go) inside_block:dockerImages